hrenaud/kanban-view/README.md

 ## Notes

 - This plugin requires **Obsidian 1.7.2 or higher** and the **Bases plugin** enabled
-- **This plugin is temporary**: it was created with AI assistance while waiting for the official Kanban view developed by the Obsidian team
+- **This plugin is temporary**: it was created with AI assistance while waiting for the official Kanban view developed by the product team
 - Once the official view is available, this plugin will no longer be necessary and can be disabled

 ## Support

 - **Releases**: Check [GitHub Releases](https://github.com/hrenaud/kanban-view/releases) for the latest version

 > **Note**: As this is a temporary plugin, bug reports will not be addressed.
-This plugin was created as a stopgap solution while waiting for the official Kanban view from the Obsidian team.
+This plugin was created as a stopgap solution while waiting for the official Kanban view from the product team.
 Once the official view is available, this plugin will be deprecated.

 ## License